-A. TEMPORARY METHODS
+A TEMPORARY METHODS

-Mulches, See standard Ds1 - Disturbed Area Stabilization (With Mulching Only), Synthetic resins may be used instead of asphalt to bind mulch material.
-Refer to standard Tb-Tackifiers and Binders.
-Resins such as Curasol or Terratack should be used according to manufacturer's record
+Mulches.
+See standard Ds1 - Disturbed Area instead of asphalt to bind mulch material.
+Ref Terratack should be used according to manut Stabilization (With Mulching Only).
+Synthetic resins may be used for to standard Tb-Tackifiers and Binders.
+Resins such as Curasol or facturer's recommendations.